Agnieszka Radwańska: 2015: WTA Finals champion

 At the Madrid Open, Radwańska defeated Lara Arruabarrena and Casey Dellacqua before losing to Caroline Wozniacki in the third round.
 As a result of this loss, Radwańska dropped outside of the Top 10 for the first time since October 2011.
 At the French Open, Radwańska was defeated by Annika Beck in the first round.
 The loss marked only her third first-round loss at a Grand Slam in her career, and her first since the 2009 Australian Open.
 In June, Radwańska competed in her first grass-court tournament at Nottingham where she advanced to the semifinals, losing to Monica Niculescu.
 In her next grass tournament at Eastbourne, she defeated Irina Falconi, Karolína Plíšková, and Tsvetana Pironkova to reach the semifinals of a grass event for the second time in three weeks, after doing so at Nottingham.
 After defeating Sloane Stephens, Radwańska reached her first final of the season against Belinda Bencic, who defeated her in three sets to claim her first WTA title.

 Radwańska then started her Wimbledon campaign just three days after her final at Eastbourne.
 During the first week she defeated Lucie Hradecká, Ajla Tomljanović and Casey Dellacqua, all in straight sets.
 She then defeated Jelena Janković and Madison Keys to advance to the semifinals where she faced Garbiñe Muguruza.
 In her third Wimbledon semifinal in four years, Radwańska ended up losing the match in three sets.
 After her successful run at Wimbledon, Radwańska returned to the top 10, after she dropped outside in early May this year.

-Radwańska began her summer hard court season at the Bank of the West Classic, where she lost a tight three-set match to Angelique Kerber in the quarterfinals.
+Radwańska began her summer hardcourt season at the Bank of the West Classic, where she lost a tight three-set match to Angelique Kerber in the quarterfinals.
 As the defending champion at the Rogers Cup, Radwańska defeated Julia Görges and Alizé Cornet before losing to Simona Halep in the quarterfinal.
 Due to her first-round loss at the Western & Southern Open, Radwańska decided to participate at the Connecticut Open, where she defeated CoCo Vandeweghe and Alizé Cornet but lost to Petra Kvitová in the quarterfinals.
-At US Open, she defeated Katerina Siniakova and Magda Linette before losing to Madison Keys in the third round.
+At US Open, she defeated Kateřina Siniaková and Magda Linette before losing to Madison Keys in the third round.